 It might not remove the most embedded stains, but it's a definite improvement!

-See our tutorial: The Best Way to Remove Old Coffee Stains from Mugs & Carafes
+See the steps: The Best Way to Remove Old Coffee Stains from Mugs & Carafes

 Rust is dust with the power combo of baking soda and a potato.

 See our tutorial: Skip the Harsh Cleaners: You Can Remove Rust with a Potato!

 8. The stinky air

 You already keep a box of baking soda in the fridge, right?
 Put some in a bowl or cored out lemon peel and place it on the countertop after a fishy or frying cooking session to help neutralize smells.

 A flush of hot water, a cup of baking soda, and an equal amount of fresh-squeezed lemon juice should do the trick.

 See our post: How To Make Your Own Drain Cleaner